weissjonas/annoSig-annotation-app/README.md

 ## Simple Thank You Game

 The game praises you for your good nature.
 Parallel shows beautiful pictures and offers the possibility to earn badges, which can be posted on social media.
-It explains in detail what the data is used for and how it benefits research and society.
+It explains in detail what the data is used for and how it benefits science and society.

 This would do the trick for the beginning.